Allmight-456/React_context-API/README.md

+## Refer the other main branch for COntext API implementation

+## This branch has code to understand how prop drilling works and the redundancy and difficulty in reading code

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.